Exergy of an open continuous medium: Exergy of an isolated system

 The above expressions can be extended to an isolated system with more conserved quantities other than volume, like momentum ${\bf P}$, electric charge $Q$ etc. In the definition, one just needs to include these constants in the list of the arguments:

 A very important case is the multi-component system, comprising several chemical species $X_k$ \footnote{This term includes either molecules or atoms or nuclei or subnuclear particles} which can give rise to chemical reactions.
 In this case, one should take into account that the given initial abundances $N_k(t)$ may not be at chemical equilibrium, so that the internal energy at fixed entropy value $S(t)$ should be estimated at a chemical equilibrium state, with abundances differing from the initial ones.
 A system of $M$ species subjected to $L$ reactions, features $M-L$ independent constants $Q_i$, which are linear functions of the $N_k$'s: \be Q_i = \sum_{k=1}^M C_{ik} N_k \qquad \qquad i=1,\ldots,M-L \ee Note that the $C_{ik}$'s are also constant, depending on the stoichiometric coefficients of the reactions, but the $N_k$'s can vary in time and yet return the same $Q_i$'s because the linear system of equations is not invertible; indeed, there are $M$ $N_k$'s but only $M-L$ $Q_i$'s.
-The corresponding exergy expression involves the internal energy as a function of those $M-L$ independent chemical constants: \be B(t) = E_0 - U(S(t),V,Q_1,\ldots,Q_{M-L}) \ee Even though the abundances are not independent variables, as we have just discussed, it is sometimes useful to maintain them as redundant thermodynamic variables to describe the internal energy: \be B(t) = E_0 - U(S(t),V,{\overline N}(t)_1,\ldots,{\overline N}(t)_M) \ee It is important to stress that the ${\overline N}(t)_k$ are not the actual abundances at the time $t$, but the {\em equilibrium abundances}, that is those the system would have if all chemical reactions were at equilibrium.
-This is necessary because the internal energy is an equilibrium thermodynamic function.
-Note that these abundances depend on time just because $S(t)$ does.
+The corresponding exergy expression involves the internal energy as a function of those $M-L$ independent chemical constants: \be B(t) = E_0 - U(S(t),V,Q_1,\ldots,Q_{M-L}) \ee Even though the abundances are not independent variables, as we have just discussed, it is sometimes useful to maintain them as redundant thermodynamic variables to describe the internal energy: \be B(t) = E_0 - U(S(t),V,{\overline N}_1(t),\ldots,{\overline N}_M(t)) \ee It is important to stress that the ${\overline N}_k(t)$ are not the actual abundances at the time $t$, but the {\em equilibrium abundances}, that is those the system would have if all chemical reactions were at equilibrium with a given total entropy $S(t)$.
+This specification is necessary because the internal energy is an equilibrium thermodynamic function, hence its arguments must be equilibrium quantities as well.
+Note that the equilibrium abundances ${\overline N}_k(t)$ depend on time just because $S(t)$ does.
 For a single chemical reaction $\sum_k \nu_k X_k = 0$, $\nu_k$ being the stoichiometric coefficients, positive for the products and negative for the reactants, the chemical equilibrium condition reads:

 where the $\mu_{*k}$ are the chemical potentials.
 As the internal energy can be seen as a function of the chemical constants $Q_i$ or the equilibrium abundances ${\overline N}_k$, two kinds of chemical potentials can be defined.
 Nevertheless a relation can be derived between the chemical potentials $\mu_{*iV}$ related to the $Q_i$'s and those $\mu_{k*V}$, related to the $\overline N_k$'s: \be \frac{\partial U}{\partial \overline N_k}\Big|_{S(t),V} = \mu_{*kV} = \sum_{i=1}^{M-L} \frac{\partial U}{\partial \overline Q_i}\Big|_{S(t),V} \frac{\partial Q_i}{\partial \overline N_k} = \sum_{i=1}^{M-L} C_{ik} \mu_{*iV} \ee which can also be interpreted by saying that the $C_{ik}$ is the ``charge" of type $i$ carried by the species $k$.